The topic you requested could not be found.

 SOAP

-What To Do During Your Day » Step 3: Exam & Pre-Med » SOAP
+What To Do During Your Day » Step 3: Exam & Pre-Med (Daily Task) » SOAP

 SOAP notes made quick and easy to help reduce time in front of the computer and focus on the patients in front of you.
 S ubjective = Information provided by the patient or owner.
 O bjective = Observable and measurable data.
 A ssessment = The healthcare…